Massage Chair Glossary

 Massage chair rollers work along the track and typically service the upper and lower back region.

-Reflexologists believe that by applying pressure to specific points of the feet, hands or ears will help reduce stress levels.
+Reflexologists believe that applying pressure to specific points of the feet, hands or ears will help reduce stress levels.
 Those points are considered to be linked to organs and systems all through the body, supplying treatment to them.
 It can be applied by pinching or using a deep pushing in motion.

 Shiatsu massage is one of the Japanese methods that involve the fingers, palms, and thumbs of your hands to make the muscles stretch throughout the body.